python547/python-bigml-flow-latest/README.md

 to integrate with `MLFlow` tracking and deploying capacities.

-The [examples/README.md](./examples/README.md) file shows a few use cases a full training example to demo the logging and tracking of `BigML's models` using `MLFlow`.
+The [examples/README.md](./examples/README.md) file shows a few use cases that cover some of the Supervised Models available in BigML and a full training example to demo the logging and tracking of `BigML's models` using `MLFlow`.